Muscular Christianity

 Statue of Thomas Hughes at Rugby School.
 Hughes's 1857 novel Tom Brown's School Days did much to promote muscular Christianity throughout the English-speaking world.

-Muscular Christianity is a religious movement that originated in England in the mid-19th century, characterized by a belief in patriotic duty, discipline, self-sacrifice, masculinity, and the moral and physical beauty of athleticism.
+Muscular Christianity is a term applied to a religious movement that originated in England in the mid-19th century.
+It is an approach to life and social outreach which emphasizes the benefits of sport and other physical exercise to personal wellbeing, and as a healthy expression of masculinity.
+It is accompanied by a belief in discipline, duty and self-sacrifice.
+The term has been disliked by many of its practitioners.

 The movement came into vogue during the Victorian era as a method of building character in pupils at English public schools.
 It is most often associated with English author Thomas Hughes and his 1857 novel Tom Brown's School Days, as well as writers Charles Kingsley and Ralph Connor.

-American President Theodore Roosevelt was raised in a household that practised Muscular Christianity and was a prominent adherent to the movement.
-Roosevelt, Kingsley, and Hughes promoted physical strength and health as well as an active pursuit of Christian ideals in personal life and politics.
+Connor, Kingsley, and Hughes promoted physical strength and health as well as an active pursuit of Christian ideals in personal life and politics.
 Muscular Christianity has continued through organizations that combine physical and Christian spiritual development.
 It is influential within both Catholicism and Protestantism.

+The movement does not have a central organization or codified philosophy.